Women in STEM

 Who Should Attend

-Both men and women in their early stages of their technical careers or just promoted into leadership positions.
+Both men and women in the early stages of their technical careers or just promoted into leadership positions.
 Senior managers who have direct reports who might be suffering from the impostor syndrome and wish to gain a better understanding of how to help.

 When Should You Use This Offering?